 The dissertation defense and final examination may be scheduled after the dissertation has been written and distributed to the dissertation committee and the committee has consented to administer the final examination.
 Copies of the dissertation must be distributed to all members of the dissertation committee at least four weeks prior to the final examination.
 The dissertation defense consists of an oral presentation of the dissertation research, which is open to the public.
 This public presentation must be scheduled and publicly advertised at least four weeks prior to the examination.
 After the presentation, questions will be fielded from the attending audience and the final examination, which consists of a private questioning of the candidate by the dissertation committee, will ensue.
 After the questioning, the dissertation committee immediately deliberates and thereafter notifies the candidate and the mathematical modeling graduate director of the result of the examination.

 |MATH-602||Numerical Analysis I||3|

 |MATH-622||Mathematical Modeling I||3|

 To be considered for admission to the Ph.D. program in mathematical modeling, candidates must fulfill the following requirements:

 - Complete a graduate application.

 All students in the program must spend at least two consecutive semesters (summer excluded) as resident full-time students to be eligible to receive the doctoral degree.
-If circumstances warrant, the residency requirement may be waived via petition to the graduate program coordinator, who will decide on the student’s petition in consultation with the adviser and graduate faculty.
-The request must be submitted at least nine months prior to the thesis defense.

 University policy requires that doctoral programs be completed within seven years of the date of the student passing the qualifying exam.
 All candidates must maintain continuous enrollment during the research phase of the program.
 Such enrollment is not limited by the maximum number of research credits that apply to the degree.